-The youth movement for the protection of the environment was forged since 1989 when the Youth Environmental Action Group was formed in San Jose Succotz.
+One partnership solidified as investor in development of LCRS enthusiasm and energy protection of the environment was forged since 1989 when the Youth Environmental Action Group was formed in San Jose Succotz.
 Back then, one of the main principles has been the promotion of love for the land.
 Today, this principle is demonstrated by the work of those that form part of the FCD Environmental Youth Group (FCD EYG) and